stefan-hoeck/idris2-json/README.md

 [Haskell's aeson](https://hackage.haskell.org/package/aeson).

-Please note, that while tests suggest that the encoders and decoders perform reasonably, this library has not been optimized in terms of performance.
+Please note, that while tests suggest that the encoders and decoders perform reasonably well, this library has not been optimized in terms of performance.

 ### Usage Example